wobkenh/vpex/README.md

 Since I sometimes work with files which are up to 200MB in size, I was in need for a tool that would let me open and validate large xml files.
 And so, the idea for vpex was born.
 It has a very basic feature set, but does exactly what I need it to do.

+## Technology Stack
+VPEX is a Desktop Application written in Kotlin using the TornadoFX Framework, which itself makes use of the JavaFX toolkit.
+The Textarea used is from the library RichTextFX.

 ## Contributing